sauravraghuvanshi/Placement-Prepration/README.md

 * Switch statement in C++
 * Functions in C++
 * Why do we need functions
+* call by value and call by reference
 ### Labs:-
 * 8.1 C++ program to demonstrate syntax of switch Statement.cpp
 * 8.2 C++ program to demonstrate call by value.cpp